Northern Virginia Retail Center Commands $35M

 reprints

-Rappaport Companies has acquired Town Center at Sterling, a 188,109-square-foot grocery-anchored retail property in Sterling, Va. from a joint venture between Regency Center and First Washington Realty, Commercial Observer has learned.
+Rappaport Companies has purchased Town Center at Sterling, a 188,109-square-foot grocery-anchored retail property in Sterling, Va. from a Regency Center and First Washington Realty joint venture, Bisnow first reported.

 City records show the property, located at 21800 Towncenter Plaza, traded for around $35 million.
 The center has been anchored by Giant Food since the early 1970s, and the grocer recently renovated its space and executed a long-term extension on its lease, according to Mat Adler, a managing director at Newmark (NMRK) Knight Frank, who represented the seller in the transaction.